Optimal existence of weak solutions for the generalised Navier-Stokes-Voigt equations: Abstract

 \section{Abstract}

-In this study, we investigate the incompressible generalised Navier-Stokes-Voigt equations within a bounded domain $\Omega \subset \mathbb{R}^d$, where $d \geq 2$.
+{ In this study, we investigate the incompressible generalised Navier-Stokes-Voigt equations within a bounded domain $\Omega \subset \mathbb{R}^d$, where $d \geq 2$.
 The governing momentum equation is expressed as:

-Here, for $d \in \{2,3\}$, $\boldsymbol{v}$ represents the velocity field, $\pi$ denotes the pressure, and $\boldsymbol{f}$ is the external forcing term.
+Here, for $d \in \{2,3,4\}$, $\vv$ represents the velocity field, $\pi$ denotes the pressure, and $\f$ is the external forcing term.
 The constants $\kappa$ and $\nu$ correspond to the relaxation time and kinematic viscosity, respectively.
-The parameter $p \in (1, \infty)$ characterizes the fluid's flow behavior, and $\mathbf{D}(\boldsymbol{v})$ denotes the symmetric part of the velocity gradient $\nabla \boldsymbol{v}$.
-For the power-law exponent $p \in \left( \frac{2d}{d+2}, \infty \right)$, we establish the existence of a weak solution to the generalised Navier-Stokes-Voigt equations.
-Furthermore, we demonstrate that the weak solution is unique for the same range of the exponent $p$.
-The optimality of our results lies in the framework’s use of a Gelfand triple, which allows the Aubin–Dubinski\u{\i} lemma to yield strong convergence of approximate solutions, essential for existence and valid precisely for $p > \frac{2d}{d+2}$.
+The parameter $p \in (1, \infty)$ characterizes the fluid's flow behavior, and $\mathbf{D}(\vv)$ denotes the symmetric part of the velocity gradient $\nabla \vv$.
+For power-law exponents satisfying $p>1$ when $2\leq d\leq 3$, and $p> \frac{2d}{d+2}$ for $d=4$, we establish the existence of weak solutions to the generalised Navier-Stokes-Voigt system.
+Moreover, we prove uniqueness of the weak solution for the same ranges of $p$.
+The results are optimal in the sense that $p>1$ is minimal for $2 \leq d \leq 3$.
+Moreover, for $p>\frac{2d}{d+2}$ with $d>3$, the framework uses a Gelfand triple, allowing the Aubin--Dubinski\u{\i} lemma to yield strong convergence of approximate solutions.
+This convergence is essential for the existence proof and holds precisely for $p>\frac{2d}{d+2}$ when $d=4$. }